ARTICLES, DISCUSSIONS, ANALYSES, REVIEWS

 ABSTRACT

-In theory, this insurance is classified as a special type of professional liability insurance because the title of a director and/or manager of a joint stock company is perceived as profession.
+insurance because the title of a director and/or manager of a joint stock company is

 In the special Article (Article 905), the Law on Contracts and Torts stipulates rules for insurance on behalf of someone else or for „whom it may concern“.
 These rules may be applied to all insurance lines.
 However, some of them present difficulty when it comes to liability insurance (particularly that the policyholder cannot avail himself of rights from the contract without the approval of the person whose interest is insured) and thus, this poses a question whether these latter norms prevail over the general rules for insurance on behalf of someone else.